HY-222/Economic-Development/README.md

 Train the model and extract the score.
 This method consists of four steps: feature extraction, feature clustering, model training based on ranking learning and index assignment.
 Through these steps, we can get the score for each image, that is, the grid scale score.

 ## Evaluation
 The effect of model feature extraction is visualized by the Grad-CAM method.
-See
+See ***/Grad-CAM/Grad-CAM.ipynb***.

+We conducts research on the balance and agglomeration of multi-scale regional development in China.
+The Theil index is used to decompose the regional development differences, study the main sources of the differences.
+See ***/theil&moran/cor&theil.ipynb***.

+Then we use  spatial autocorrelation analysis to identify whether the unbalanced state is randomly distributed.
+See ***/theil&moran/Moran.ipynb***